top of page

 Heat can impact sperm production and quality for up to 3 months after exposure.
 Heat may also be harmful in an early pregnancy.

-Dr. Dason recommends the books "Real Foods for Fertility" and "It Starts with The Egg"
+Dr. Dason has read the books "Real Foods for Fertility" and "It Starts with The Egg" and has found that they contain useful information for patients.

 This guide is for informational purposes only and does not replace professional medical advice.